amazon-science/fpgan-control/README.md

 ## License

-This library is licensed under the LICENSE NAME HERE License.
+This library is licensed under the Attribution-NonCommercial 4.0 International License.